 Aircraft Restoration is in full gear at Hangar B, located at Floyd Bennett Field in Brooklyn.
 If you didn’t know it, the National Park Service oversees the restoration of several aircraft there.
 The program is called the Historical Aircraft Restoration Project (HARP) and is staffed with both men and women volunteers.

 Having been in and around New York City for years, I never knew this place existed until last week.
 What’s more, it’s a real aircraft restoration facility in which the public can wander around, touch metal and fabric, and speak with some very knowledgeable people.
-It’s amazing the public has access to a place like this and it’s solid gold for airplane types.

 Above, a volunteer associated with a Boeing C-97 Stratofreighter gives a visitor a cockpit briefing.
 [Update per below comment from airplane owner.]
 The C-97 is under restoration to flying status and is owned by Berlin Aircraft Historical Foundation (www.thespiritoffreedom.com).
 It is one impressive airplane inside and out.
 Note the escape rope just above the man’s hand.
 With the cockpit some 35 feet (10m) above the ground, the rope would enable a crewman to slide safely to the ground.